top of page

 IMG_0872.PNG

+Niigani Miinigowiziiwin (we giver these gifts to he future).
+That is how Elders Eleanor Skead & Bert Landon defined transformative systems change.
 This beautiful gaa-gii-kwe-win (teaching) is the story of my walk in the woods with complexity.
-Stories are mashkiki (medicine) and this spirit being has been brought to life through a collaboration with Greater Good Studio, Anishinaabe artist Ocean Kiana, and by yarning with my relatives Eleanor Skead and Bert Landon.
+Stories are mashkiki (medicine) and this spirit being has been brought to life through a collaboration with Greater Good Studio, Anishinaabe artist Ocean Kiana, and by yarning with my relatives Eleanor Skead & Bert Landon.
 Miigwech (thank you) for being here, to share in the telling of this story.
-You can view the digital flibook or click on the side arrows below to advance through the storybook.
-You can also play the audio of me reading the story.
+You can view the story below (click on the side arrows below to advance through the storybook).
+You can also play the audio of me reading the story or download the info sheet (right).

 Screen Shot 2023-02-04 at 8.19.14 PM.png